ni/VireoSDK/CONTRIBUTING.md

 # Development workflow
 In the fork-pull workflow new development is performed in small short-lived branches in your fork and a pull request is submitted to have those changes pulled in upstream.
-Generally you should not work directly in master of your fork but instead create a branch from master for development.
+Generally, you should not work directly in the master branch of your fork but instead create a branch from master for development.

-When changes are pulled in to upstream from your branch they can be either merged directly or modified (squashed or rebased).
+When changes are pulled into upstream from your branch they can be either merged directly or modified (squashed or rebased).
-The ability for pull request merges to modify commits is one reason for long-lived branches to be undesireable as maintenance is required to avoid diverging from master.
+The ability of pull request merges to modify commits is one reason long-lived branches are undesireable as maintenance is required to avoid diverging from master.

 ## Creating a branch
 To create a branch first check the branch you are currently on by running: